-Note that the contents of the myvms ("My Virtual Machines") share is individual to you, like a home directory.
-The resources ("Resources") share will be read-only to you.
+Note that the contents of the myvms ("My Virtual Machines") folder is individual to your VirtualBox.
+You can read from or write to it like your home directory.
+However, the resources folder will be read-only to you.

-1.4.
+1.3.
 Seeking help and working as a community